openhackathons-org/mathlib-samples-contest/README.md

 NO PURCHASE OR PAYMENT OF ANY KIND IS NECESSARY TO ENTER THIS CONTEST.
 THIS CONTEST IS VOID WHERE RESTRICTED OR PROHIBITED BY LAW.
 OPEN TO LEGAL RESIDENTS OF THE UNITED STATES OF AMERICA (EXCLUDING PUERTO RICO AND ITS OTHER TERRITORIES AND POSSESSIONS) AND POLAND.

-### Sponser
+### Sponsor
 This Contest is sponsored by NVIDIA Corporation, on behalf of itself and its affiliates, with an address at 2788 San Tomas Expressway, Santa Clara, CA 95051, U.S.A. (hereinafter “NVIDIA” or “Sponsor”).

 ### Eligibility
 You must be a resident of the UNITED STATES OF AMERICA (EXCLUDING PUERTO RICO AND ITS OTHER TERRITORIES AND POSSESSIONS) OR POLAND and eighteen (18) years of age or older to be eligible to participate in this Contest.
 This Contest is open to individuals only.
 No team entries and no corporate or institutional entries are permitted in this Contest.
 Employees of Sponsor, its affiliates, and their respective contractors, service providers and professional advisors connected with this Contest (“Sponsor Related Parties”), as well as members of their immediate families and/or households, are NOT eligible to enter.

 ### The Challenge
 This Contest involves the following challenge: The entrant must write application software (“Content”) whose main function is to illustrate some aspect of using the features of the math and image processing libraries being part of NVIDIA® Math Libraries.
-Content are for educational purposes and must adhere to the criteria listed below:
+Content is for educational purposes and must adhere to the criteria listed below:

 1. Content must use at least one of the APIs from the list below:
     * [cuBLAS](https://docs.nvidia.com/cuda/cublas/index.html)